-From 2000 to 2005, the reportable crash experience at this location fluctuated.
-There was a high of 16 reportable crashes in 2000, of which two involved pedestrians and one involved a bicyclist.
-Reportable crashes decreased to two in 2003 from seven in 2001, but increased to 13 in 2005, of which five involved pedestrians and one involved a bicyclist.
-While pedestrian crashes also fluctuated between 1999 and 2005, the large increase in 2005 drew attention to this location.
+From 2000 to 2005, the reportable accident experience at this location fluctuated.
+There was a high of 16 reportable accidents in 2000, of which two involved pedestrians and one involved a bicyclist.
+Reportable accidents decreased to two in 2003 from seven in 2001, but increased to 13 in 2005, of which five involved pedestrians and one involved a bicyclist.
+While pedestrian accidents also fluctuated between 1999 and 2005, the large increase in 2005 drew attention to this location.
 After an evaluation of the intersection was completed in 2006, safety improvements were designed and completed in the same year.
-Since then, both pedestrian and vehicular crashes have remained the same at one and six, respectively since the study began.